lauralwd/profesional_education/README.md

-# profesional_education
-Education for profesionals curriculum on data science and bioinformatics
+# Education for professionals curriculum on data science and bioinformatics